 The main goal of the negative space is to let the positive space breathe.
 The photographer must create ways of escape, or clearances, around the points of interest to highlight them better and to give life and vigor to the photograph.
-The more airy the scene is, the more identifiable the composition is and the more viewer will be interested in the photograph.
+The airier the scene is, the more identifiable the composition is and the more viewer will be interested in the photograph.
 Avoid putting points of interest into confined spaces that will obstruct the reading of the photo.

 If it becomes difficult to highlight the negative space in a photograph because the positive space with the active elements takes up too much room, do not hesitate to get rid of some of the positive space.
 Simply select the most important active elements and add room around them to let them breathe.
 The photograph will have more impact and be better balanced.
-As we pointed out earlier, many photographers think that a photograph is a suitcase in which they have to pack the maximum number of objects to save space.
+As I pointed out earlier, many photographers think that a photograph is a suitcase in which they have to pack the maximum number of objects to save space.
 This is a fundamental error because the human brain needs to be able to identify the scene quickly.
 It unravels the scene by going back to the details after the first glance.
 If the first impression fails to interest him, the viewer will not go further.

 Remember to get rid of some positive space if necessary.